Alicia Baro

 Alicia Santos Baró (August 1, 1918–January 2, 2012) was a human rights activist who worked to increase political representation and improve educational opportunities for Hispanic women and other minorities.
 A Miami street was named in her honor in 2014.

 Early life and education

 Baró was born in San Lorenzo, Puerto Rico and raised in New York City.
 She graduated from Hunter College in 1940 with a bachelor's degree in education.
-Baró relocated with her family to Miami, Florida in the 1950's.
+Baró relocated with her family to Miami, Florida in the 1950s.

 Career

 Baró was a founding member of the Puerto Rican Democrats Organization, the Miami chapter of the National Conference of Puerto Rican Women (NACOPRW), the Coalition of Hispanic American Women, and the Women's Chamber of Commerce of South Florida.

 Awards

 Baró was the recipient of the Miami Herald Spirit of Excellence award, the ASPIRA organization's Lifetime Achievement Award, and an honorary doctorate from the University of Puerto Rico.
 She received Distinguished Service Awards from the 18th District of the Florida Congressional Delegation and the City of Miami.

 In 1995, the NACOPRW instituted the annual Alicia Baró Achievement Award.

+In 1997, Alicia Baro was inducted to the Florida Women's Hall of Fame.